chrisco23/21deltaengineers.com/wp-content/plugins/filebird/readme.txt

 ###🚀 Tips to manage WP media folders like a pro with FileBird

-* Give files and folders logical, specific names
-* Nest folders within parent folders
+* Upload multiple folders and their files directly from computer to WordPress
 * Resize the left sidebar to get an overview of all folders
-* Upload files to a specific folder by choosing the folder from the **drop-down**
+* Upload files to a specific folder by choosing the destination folder from the **drop-down**
-* Easily **search** for the name of file/folder right on the sidebar
+* Easily **search** for the name of file/folder
 * From the page/post composer, **browse** files and folders in the FileBird UI
 * Use FileBird block gallery to insert multiple media files in a page, post, and custom post type
-* Keep your folders uncluttered by clearing out the old files using **Sort features**
+* Keep your folders uncluttered by clearing out the old files using **Sort** features
+* Press ESC to exit bulk select mode

 ###🎉 COMPATIBILITY

-[FileBird WordPress Media Library Folders](https://ninjateam.org/wordpress-media-library-folders/) has been developed to be compatible with the most popular WordPress page builders, themes and plugins
+[FileBird WordPress Media Library Folders](https://ninjateam.org/wordpress-media-library-folders/) has been developed to be compatible with major WordPress page builders, themes and plugins

 **PAGE BUILDERS**